All Episodes

 Take a look at this Burger King thing.

-Take a look at this Burger King Warren Buffett thing.
+Take a look at this Burger King, Warren Buffett thing.

-And Warren Buffett, it's a mate, Warren Buffett promoted Obama.
+And Warren Buffett, Warren Buffett promoted Obama.

 Warren Buffett made the case for tax increases on the rich to help Obama.